 The team of the blog

 In this century most work is a teamwork.
 I also have a great team helping the blog.
 The homepage was designed, built and is maintained by Peter Nemeth.
-I owe him a great thanks for his work.
 I am thinking in half of my life in English and in the other half in Hungarian.
 However, I very much dislike translation between the two languages.
 Since Hungarian is my mother tongue, the blog posts are written first in this language.
-Initial blog posts are translated to English by Anikó Szécsi.
-(Great thanks Anikó!)
-I am re-phrasing the English text, during which I often re-write the Hungarian "original post", too.
+Initial blog posts were translated to English by Anikó Szécsi.
+I was re-phrasing the English text, during which I often re-wrote the Hungarian "original post", too.
+Some photos were re-colored by Balázs Baksa to fit to others.